NOTICE OF PRIVACY PRACTICES

 OUR PLEDGE REGARDING HEALTH INFORMATION:

-- Provide you with this Notice of our legal duties and privacy practices with respect to health information about you; and
+• Offer you this Notice of our legal duties and privacy practices with respect to health information about you; and

 HOW WE MAY USE AND DISCLOSE PROTECTED HEALTH INFORMATION ABOUT YOU: